betselotz/Klebs_Binformatics_analysis/README.md

 When downloading from SRA Explorer, the FASTQ files may have long descriptive names such as:

-# Loop through every FASTQ file ending with .fastq.gz in the current directory
+### Loop through every FASTQ file ending with .fastq.gz in the current directory (Group leader)
 ``` bash
 for f in *.fastq.gz; do